isiak44/RasheedPBL/Project10/README.md

 ```
 ![vi-fstab](images/vi-etc=fstab.png)

-Next step is to install Remi's repository, Apache and PHP.
+Next step is to install Remi's repository, Apache and PHP, we then start and enable them after successful installation.

 `sudo yum install httpd -y
 `